These Six Facts Expose the American Military’s Coming Collapse

 The Navy’s Dying for More Ships

 The US Navy is consistently seeing shortage of ships in their fleet.
 The budget shortfalls “forced the Navy to accept significant risk in key mission areas,” Admiral Jon Greenert admitted.
 Currently, the branch needs 350 battle vessels, but it only has 273.

 The average number of Marine Corps’ aircraft crashes has increased twice in a decade, resulting in a string of fatal accidents earlier this year.
 Over a hundred helicopters were grounded for additional technical checks afterwards.

 The Air Force has to throw into the fray B-52 bombers, which are more than half-a-century-old, to carry out anti-Daesh operations in the Middle East as the more modern, stealth-capable B-1 Lancers performed poorly in the same campaigns.

-Posted by GPD on May 22, 2016, With 12782 Reads Filed under Military.
+Posted by GPD on May 22, 2016, With 12795 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.